 3. Don’t make sure you have the proper footwear.
 Seriously, I can’t stress that enough.

 I’ve already mentioned my epic blisters here and here, but I did not go into detail about the situation that caused them.
-Because of my broken toe and the perpetual Southern California Indian Summer, I haven’t worn shoes in four months – I’ve lived in my gladiator sandals.
+Because of my broken toe and the perpetual Southern California Indian Summer, I haven’t worn the new shoes I almost spent a week reading about on Shoe Hero for four months – I’ve lived in my gladiator sandals.
 Thus, my feet were unprepared for any type of confinement.
 Also, my running shoes disintegrated from overuse and advancing age, so I had to buy new walking shoes for the trip.
 So I did.
 But I bought just plain old cute walking shoes on ebay, since I couldn’t find any reasonably priced tennis shoes in which I would be seen in public at the local Big Five.

 Big.
 Ginormous.
 Mistake.